KausarAli705/IMSciences-GPA-Calculator-with-Python-/README.md

 # IMSciences-GPA-Calculator-with-Python-
-This GPA calculator is written in python programming language by Kausar Ali This gpa calculator is designed on IMSciences students based on IMS GPA system but you can customise this code.
-In this program you have to give marks for the subjects and enter the credit hours of this subject in same give data for 6 subjects then enter the total credit hours for this semester
+This GPA calculator IMSciences students based on IMS GPA system but you can customize this code.
+In program you have to enter the credit hours for the subject and marks for the subjects and you will your GPA.
+By Kausar Ali
+BCS (19-23)
+Institute of Management Sciences Peshawar.